 The question isn't which option is better.
-It's which one is better for you, right now, given your tax exposure, your timeline, and honestly — how much complexity you're willing to live with for the next 18 to 24 months.
+It's which one is better for you, right now, given your tax exposure, your timeline, and honestly — how much complexity you're willing to live with through the build cycle.

 We hear this all the time.
 Owner calls, says they want to sell.
 We walk the lot, run some numbers, and somewhere in the conversation they ask: "Wait — could we do something where I stay in it?"
 That's the JV question.
 And the answer is sometimes yes, sometimes no, and occasionally "yes but you're going to hate parts of it."